 makes unnecessarily wide turns;

 straddles lanes or drives on the median line;

 accelerates or decelerates rapidly; and/or

 What should I do if I encounter a drunk driver on the road?

 If you notice a driver displaying any of the warning signs, maintain a safe distance from the vehicle and do not attempt to stop it.

 Instead, note the vehicle’s license plate number, the vehicle’s description and the direction in which it is traveling.
-Then contact the police from a cell phone or nearby pay phone.
+Then contact the police as soon as possible.
 Your action could save lives.